This page describes specific information for macOS 10.11 (El Capitan) only.

-This article will tell you how to configure your machine by modifying the new setting, so that you can run TotalFinder.
+This article describes how to configure your machine by partially disabling the new setting, so that you can run TotalFinder.

 Before you do this, it is important to get informed about what System Integrity Protection is, and what it means to turn it off.
 Technical details are well covered in the El Capitan review on Ars Technica.
 Apple also provide some information here.

-Anyway, if you decide to modify the setting under El Capitan, you will be able to install and run TotalFinder as before.
-Just to be clear...
+Anyway, if you decide to partially disable SIP, you will be able to install and run TotalFinder as before.
+Just to be clear…

 How to partially disable System Integrity Protection